Search for Vector-Like Singlet Top ($T$) Quark in a Future Muon-Proton ($\mu p$) Collider at $\sqrt{s} = 5.29, 6.48,$ and $9.16$ TeV using Advanced Machine Learning Architectures: Event Selections and Kinematics Distributions

 \item \textbf{Transverse Mass ($M_T(\ell, MET)$):} For the $W$+jets background, this variable is bounded by the $W$-mass Jacobian peak ($\sim 80$ GeV).
 Since the $W$ in our signal originates from a multi-TeV $T$ decay, its transverse mass extends significantly higher, providing a clean separation boundary.

 \item \textbf{Helicity Angle ($\cos\theta^*$):} This angular observable probes the polarization of the $W$ boson.
-Because the VLT singlet model involves a different chiral coupling than the SM top, the $\cos\theta^*$ distribution provides a unique shape that the MVA uses to veto SM top events.
-Therefore, it is a help discriminant when the shapes of signal and backgrounds are observed by multivariate analysis.
+Because the VLT singlet model involves a different chiral coupling than the SM top, the $\cos\theta^*$ distribution provides an additional discriminant once the signal and background shapes are exploited simultaneously by the multivariate classifier.
 It can be calculated using:

 \item \textbf{$p_T$ Ratio and MET:} The ratio of lepton $p_T$ to $MET$ or jet $p_T$ measures the kinematic balance of the system.
-In VLT decays, the products follow a specific energy-sharing profile, whereas in $W+j$ events, the jet $p_T$ is often asymmetric relative to the lepton, making the ratio a powerful discriminant. \end{itemize} The signal efficiencies are taken together and displayed in Fig.~\ref{fig:eff-had}.
-We observe that the leptonic mode provides a cleaner outreach and critical cross-check which adds to the total discovery potential of the future muon-proton collider \cite{Ahmed:2025up, Sirunyan:2019sga}.
+In VLT decays, the products follow a characteristic energy-sharing profile, whereas in $W+j$ events the jet $p_T$ is often asymmetric relative to the lepton, making the ratio a useful discriminant. \end{itemize}

+The signal efficiencies are taken together and displayed in Fig.~\ref{fig:eff-had}.
+We observe that the leptonic mode provides a cleaner signature and a useful cross-check, which enhances the overall search sensitivity of the future muon-proton collider \cite{Ahmed:2025up, Sirunyan:2019sga}.